collinsowusu/PyGEE-SWToolbox/README.md

 It is recommended to have [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer.
- You should create a conda Python environment and install Jupyter notebook and geopandas with the following commands (where SWTBX is the name of the environment):
+ You should create a conda Python environment and install pip and Jupyter notebook with the following commands (where SWToolbox is the name of the environment which can be changed to a user-preferred name):

 ```
-  conda create -n SWTBX
+  conda create -n SWToolbox
-  conda activate SWTBX
+  conda activate SWToolbox
   conda install pip
   conda install -c conda-forge notebook
 ```